sakibwebworm/Movie-Night/readme.md

-A Movie Cms Powered by Laravel and Angular.Thsi project can be a perfect headstart for a video blog,movie review system or anything where your imaginations leads you :).
+A Movie Cms Powered by Laravel and Angular.Thsi project can be a perfect headstart for a video blog,movie review system or anything where your imaginations lead you :).

 #Admin Panel